 Engaging with local and regional news media outlets is another key component of the awareness and engagement campaign.
-Each year prior to fire season, Rocky Mountain Power distributes updated wildfire safety information and information on the company's WMP to press outlets across its service area as an additional lowcost outreach method.
-During the 2023 wildfire season, company wildfire safety and mitigation subject matter experts also provided eight interviews on the topics of PSPS and wildfire mitigation.

-In addition to paid and earned (news media engagement) awareness and engagement strategies, Rocky Mountain Power also communicates to customers about wildfire safety and preparedness through channels it owns or manages, as shown in Figure 40.
+Each year prior to fire season, Rocky Mountain Power distributes updated wildfire safety information and information on the company's WMP to press outlets across its service area as an additional low-cost outreach method.
+In addition to paid and earned (news media engagement) awareness and engagement strategies, Rocky Mountain Power also communicates to customers about wildfire safety and preparedness through channels it owns or manages, as shown in Figure 43.
 Bill messages, website and social media updates, emails, texts, automated phone calls are also an additional low cost means to reach customers.